uchicago-2024-capp30239/30239-notes/04.critique/slides.md

 You are the expert on your data source, and it can be challenging to look at things through the eyes of your audience.

-Also it is likely that you've stared at variations of the same chart for an hour or more, easily overlooking small flaws.
+It is likely that you've stared at variations of the same chart for an hour or more, easily overlooking small flaws.

 Extra eyes will help you identify what people are actually taking away from your graphic: